Australian court upholds Cardinal Pell child sex convictions

 Published Tuesday, August 20, 2019 9:27PM EDT

-MELBOURNE, Australia -- An Australian appeals court by a 2-1 ruling Wednesday upheld convictions against Cardinal George Pell, the most senior Catholic to be found guilty of sexually abusing children.
+MELBOURNE, Australia -- An Australian appeals court Wednesday upheld convictions against Cardinal George Pell, the most senior Catholic to be found guilty of sexually abusing children.
+The decision brought cheers from scores of abuse survivors and victims' advocates demonstrating outside court.

-The Victoria state Court of Appeal rejected Pell's appeal of the unanimous verdicts a jury had issued in December finding Pope Francis' former finance minister guilty of molesting two 13-year-old choirboys in Melbourne's St. Patrick's Cathedral more than two decades ago.
+The Victoria state Court of Appeal in a 2-1 ruling rejected Pell's appeal of a unanimous jury verdict in December that Pope Francis' former finance minister was guilty of molesting two 13-year-old choirboys in Melbourne's St. Patrick's Cathedral more than two decades ago.

-The abuse occurred months after Pell became archbishop of Australia's second largest city and had set the world's first compensation arrangement for victims of clergy sexual abuse.

-His lawyers are expected to appeal to the High Court, Australia's final arbiter.
+Pell's lawyers will examine the judgment and consider an appeal to the High Court, Australia's final arbiter, his spokeswoman said in a statement.

+"Cardinal Pell is obviously disappointed with the decision today," the statement said, adding that he maintains his innocence.

-Pell is no longer a member of Pope Francis' council of cardinals or a Vatican official, and Australian Prime Minister Scott Morrison said soon after the appeal was rejected that Pell would be stripped of his Order of Australia honour.
+He was sentenced to six years in prison in March and is no longer a member of Pope Francis' council of cardinals or a Vatican official.
+Prime Minister Scott Morrison said soon after the appeal was rejected that Pell would be stripped of his Order of Australia honour.

-The Vatican is conducting its own investigation into sex abuse allegations against Pell and is expected to comment on the court's ruling later Wednesday.

 Pell, 78, showed no emotion when Chief Justice Anne Ferguson read the verdict to a packed courtroom but bowed his head moments later.
 He wore a cleric's collar but not his cardinal's ring.
 Pell had arrived at the court in a prison van and was handcuffed as he was led away by a guard.